python/cpython/Doc/library/shelve.rst

    determine which accessed entries are mutable, nor which ones were actually mutated).

-   Like file objects, shelve objects should closed explicitly to assure that the peristent data is flushed to disk.
+   Like file objects, shelve objects should be closed explicitly to ensure that the persistent data is flushed to disk.

    Since the :mod:`shelve` module stores objects using :mod:`pickle`, the same security precautions apply.
 Accordingly, you should avoid loading a shelf